Find Cheap Homeowners Insurance Quotes in Your Area

-You could have a negative impact on your claim if you aren't sure what your policy covers, especially when discussing your property's damage with the adjuster.
+Your claim might be denied if you aren't sure what your policy covers, especially when discussing your property damage with the adjuster.

 However, a typical homeowners policy doesn't protect against water damage that a flood causes.
-If you were giving the adjuster an account of the rain damage and you said that your home was "flooded" from the storm, this statement could invalidate your coverage.
+If you tell the adjuster about the rain damage and you say your home was "flooded" from the storm, this statement could invalidate your coverage.

 Avoid suggesting you're to blame

-While it's important that you not mislead your case's adjuster, you should take care to avoid making statements that suggest you're to blame for your property's damage.
-Since your policy does not compensate property losses that were caused by your own negligence, your adjuster will be alert for anything you say that damage yourself.
+While it's important to be honest with your claims adjuster, you should avoid statements that suggest you're to blame for your property damage.
+Since your policy does not compensate you for property losses that were caused by your own negligence, your adjuster will listen for statements that suggest you caused the damage.

-You should avoid giving a recorded statement to the adjuster; however, your policy might contain language that compels you to submit to an examination under oath.
-If this is the case, take great care that you don't contradict yourself or suggest that you're to blame for the incident.
-You may even consider preparing for the statement with a public adjuster — a knowledgeable professional that can guide you through the claims process.
+You should avoid giving a recorded statement to the adjuster.
+However, your policy might require you to submit to an examination under oath.
+If this is the case, make sure you don't contradict yourself or suggest you're to blame for the incident.
+You may even consider preparing for the statement with a public adjuster, a knowledgeable professional who can guide you through the claims process.